 The physical world is meant to sustain us only so far as to bring us to greater connection with our Creator.
 Rain ideally is a physical blessing Hashem sends to assist us, to bring us to our spiritual potential.

-The seeds of our growth, which we collected and planted last month, lay buried in the ground.
 Their fruit exists only in potential.
 The rain, in the right quantities and in the right places, will break apart the seeds-- and in the dark winter months, deep in the soil, something miraculous begins to happen.
 Like the seed hiding underground, the spiritual potential we worked on in the days of Tishre may seem lost to us.
 Cheshvan is the time to nurture them and watch for the first signs of life that will begin to sprout in the coldest days of the coming winter.

 This is the mission of the Jew, to flourish beneath the surface.
 When things look hopeless, the redemptive process is beginning.
 In the dark, empty month of MarCheshvan, and in the dark, empty spaces of our lives we slowly restore our homes to order and routine; we can either drown in the process or:

 ~In your mundane daily activities~ slip in sincere, whispered prayers.

 ~In the emptiness of winter~ tend and feel your deepest aspirations take root.

 ~In the darkness of the lonely task of running a home~ reach out to others in deeper darkness, your chesed gives them hope.